Team Panasonic: Sakura Kokumai

 A champion's focus

-Two forms of karate will be featured in the Olympic Games Tokyo 2020, Kumite and Kata.
+Two forms of karate were featured in the Olympic Games Tokyo 2020, Kumite and Kata.
 Kumite is freestyle fighting between two competitors using various karate moves.
 Kata, which Sakura practices, is an individual event comprised of choregraphed movements.
 The objective is to continually refine one’s movements, performing each punch, kick, block and stance in perfect form.
 Striving for perfection is as much a mental challenge as a physical one.
 Sakura’s progress has taken years of focus on the ideal form, envisioning the movement as it should be performed.

 When the pandemic shut down much of the world, Sakura could no longer practice in her local training facility.
 She quickly adapted, converting her garage into a home dojo and studio.
 Sakura was able to continue her training while teaching and inspiring the world through virtual training sessions.
 This is the kind of focus that transforms elite athletes into champions, thinkers into innovators and everyday people into leaders.